-Going into FY 18/19, CLF expenditures have continued to be stable with a surplus.
+Going into FY 19/20, CLF expenditures have continued to be stable with a surplus.
 The plans for this upcoming year include:

-In December 2017, with support from DAAS, DPH, and SF Health Plan, Institute on Aging submitted a proposal to DHCS to serve as the designated 'Waiver Agency' in San Francisco for the new Medi-Cal Home and Community-Based Alternatives (HCBA) Waiver.
-Across the state, the HCBA Waiver will replace the In-Home Operations (IHO) NF Waiver.
+Beginning in Fall 2018, Institute on Aging (IOA) began serving as the designated 'Waiver Agency' in San Francisco for the new Medi-Cal Home and Community-Based Alternatives (HCBA) Waiver.
+Across the state, the HCBA Waiver is replacing the In-Home Operations (IHO) NF Waiver.
 The HCBA Waiver doubles the total number of slots across the state and shifts more administration functions of the waiver to the local level.
-San Francisco residents currently enrolled in IHO are expected to have the opportunity to transition their care to the HCBA Waiver.
-As done previously with the IHO Waiver and California Community Transitions, the intent is to leverage the CLF program infrastructure already in place at Institute on Aging to draw down these additional Medi-Cal resources.
-Institute on Aging received a 'Notice of Intent to Award' from DHCS in late February 2018.
-Contracting between DHCS and Institute on Aging is anticipated to occur in Spring 2018.
-In FY 18/19, clients with the IHO Waiver will be transitioned to HCBA Waiver.
+During FY 18/19, all existing clients receiving the IHO Waiver will be transitioned to the HCBA Waiver.